'Naked rambler' Stephen Gough jailed for flouting Asbo

 He was not allowed to appear at Portsmouth Crown Court for his trial because he had refused to wear clothes.

-Simon Jones, prosecuting, said the naked rights activist was arrested after leaving the magistrates' court on 28 February while holding the order, which stated he must cover his buttocks and genitalia.'Not tolerated'
+Simon Jones, prosecuting, said the naked rights activist was arrested after leaving the magistrates' court on 28 February while holding the order, which stated he must cover his buttocks and genitalia.

 The court heard Gough, of Chamberlayne Road, Eastleigh, refused to take clothes offered to him by police.

 Jurors returned a guilty verdict in less than 10 minutes.

 Following sentencing, Anton Allera, senior district crown prosecutor, said: "We hope that these convictions will reassure members of the public that his behaviour will not be tolerated."

 Gough has previously been convicted of nine public order counts of going naked in public in Hampshire.

 Judge Sarah Munro QC said Gough, who had been remanded in custody while awaiting trial, would be eligible for release from prison on 14 August.

 Gough, a former Royal Marine, has now been sentenced to more than six years in prison for his belief it is his human right to be naked in public.